United States forms

 - Submitting original documents when not required.

-- Failing to provide a complete and valid mailing address.
+- Not providing a complete and valid address.

 - Using pages from different form editions.